Pylons/pyramid/docs/designdefense.rst

 Pyramid Provides Too Few "Rails"
 --------------------------------

-By design, :mod:`pyramid` is not a particularly "opinionated" web framework.
+By design, :app:`Pyramid` is not a particularly "opinionated" web framework.
 It has a relatively parsimonious feature set.
 It contains no built in ORM nor any particular database bindings.
 It contains no form generation framework.
 It has no administrative web user interface.
 It has no built in text indexing.
 It does not dictate how you arrange your code.

-Such opinionated functionality exists in applications and frameworks built *on top* of :mod:`pyramid`.
-It's intended that higher-level systems emerge built using :mod:`pyramid` as a base.
+Such opinionated functionality exists in applications and frameworks built *on top* of :app:`Pyramid`.
+It's intended that higher-level systems emerge built using :app:`Pyramid` as a base.
 See also :ref:`apps_are_extensible`.

 Pyramid Provides Too Many "Rails"
 ---------------------------------

-:mod:`pyramid` provides some features that other web frameworks do not.
+:app:`Pyramid` provides some features that other web frameworks do not.
 Most notably it has machinery which resolves a URL first to a :term:`context` before calling a view (which has the capability to accept the context in its argument list), and a declarative